Summer of 2015|

 It seems that additional exposure on social media has led to new opportunities.
 The specialty articles on online marketing and the website won job offers from a number of companies.
 One of them was Telekom Romania.
 Thereby, with tears in my eyes, I decided to leave Google Digital Garage (the project that polished my digital marketing skills and soft skills).
 In other words, I made the move from SME’s and startups to corporations.
 I got the job at Telekom, as an Online Marketing Specialist, in the week of Black Friday.
 I got myself in the middle of a battle between Romania’s telecommunications giants.
 It was a tough period, but the training from the previous job helped me cope with the challenge.
 Unlike the businesses that I worked with before, www.telekom.ro is a website with thousands of active pages and many acquisition flows.
 Likewise, the site is so large, there are more specialists dealing with various parts of it.
 Each of us should be able to easily switch between the website’s sections and manage them.
 As far as I’m concerned, at Telekom I am dealing with SEO (Search Engine Optimization) and tracking (monitoring the activities that the consumers make on the site).

 I can say that I never had so many trainings like I had in this period.
 It is true that most of them were offered by Google Romania, some by Google Digital Garage and some by Facebook.
-I found out valuable information for my day to day work at Telekom, as well as new trends from the digital world.
+I gained valuable insights for my day-to-day work at Telekom, as well as new trends from the digital world.

 I presented my dissertation thesis at The Faculty of Marketing from ASE, with the title: Mobile Marketing (Case Study).
 Specifically, my dissertation thesis was about design and development of a mobile app for the faculty.
 So, I explored another branch of marketing, namely mobile marketing.